dmbarbour/glas/docs/GlasApps.md

 The configured registry is generally a composite with varying trust levels.
 In addition to ad-hoc authorization and authentication methods at the registry level, each RPC object or subscribed interface may include tags for routing published RPC objects and filtering received RPC objects.
 For example, by defining faux method `tag.access.trusted` we could restrict publishing to a registry 'trusted' in the runtime configuration.
 Other useful tags might indicate topics or service names.

+*Note:* The runtime must open a network port to receive RPC requests.
+Configuring this is a bit awkward because the port cannot be shared concurrently.

 ### Optimizations

 When publishing an RPC object, we could also publish some code for each method to support fully or partially local evaluation and reduce network traffic.
 Conversely, when calling a remote method, the caller could include some code representing the next few steps in the continuation, which would support pipelining of multiple remote calls.